The Fredholm index for operators of tensor product type: Introduction

 \subsubsection{The problem}

-We make use of the notation $\Psi^{m_1, m_2}(M_1 \times M_2)$ to denote the class of bisingular pseudodifferential operators of multiorder $(m_1, m_2) \in \Rr^2$, referred to as \emph{$\otimes$-operators} throughout this article.
+We make use of the notation $\Psi^{m_1, m_2}(M_1 \times M_2)$ to denote the class of bisingular pseudodifferential operators, of multiorder $(m_1, m_2) \in \Rr^2$.
+For brevity sake, we refer to these operators as \emph{$\otimes$-operators} throughout the remainder of this work.
 We assume that these are \emph{classical} (sometimes called polyhomogeneous) operators, i.e. they admit asymptotic expansions, cf. \cite{rodino}.
-We have the canonical isomorphism (cf. \cite{bohlen}, \cite{bohlen2}):